 At the acquisition date, a cash payment of \$0.4 million was placed into escrow which was ascribed to the purchase price.
 The escrow was related to satisfaction of the sellers' indemnification obligations with respect to their representations and warranties and other indemnities.
-The escrow balance was \$0.2 million as of September 30, 2019 and was fully released subsequently.
+The escrow balance was fully released during fiscal year 2020.

-Goodwill represents the excess of the consideration paid over the fair value of the net assets acquired and has been assigned to the Brooks Life Sciences segment.
+Goodwill represents the excess of the consideration paid over the fair value of the net assets acquired and has been assigned to the Brooks Life Sciences Products segment.
 Goodwill is primarily the result of expected synergies from combining the operations of 4titude with the Company's operations and is not deductible for tax purposes.

-The operating results of 4titude have been reflected in the results of operations for the Brooks Life Sciences segment.
+The operating results of 4titude have been reflected in the results of operations for the Brooks Life Sciences Products segment.
+During fiscal year 2020, revenue and net loss from 4titude recognized in the Company's results of operations were \$21.7 million and \$3.9 million, respectively.
 During fiscal year 2019, revenue and net income from 4titude recognized in the Company's results of operations were \$16.1 million and \$0.7 million, respectively.
 During fiscal year 2018, revenue and net loss from 4titude recognized in the Company's results of operations were \$15.9 million and \$0.8 million, respectively.
-The net income in fiscal year 2019 included recurring charges of \$3.7 million, related to amortization expense of acquired intangible assets.
-The net loss in fiscal year 2018 included recurring charges of \$4.1 million, related to amortization expense of acquired intangible assets.
+The net income (loss) in fiscal years 2020, 2019, and 2018 included recurring charges of \$3.7 million, \$3.7 million, \$4.1 million, respectively, related to amortization expense of acquired intangible assets.
 The net loss in fiscal year 2018 also included non-recurring charges of \$1.2 million related to the step-up in value of the acquired inventories.
 During fiscal year 2018, the Company incurred \$1.1 million in non-recurring transaction costs with respect to the 4titude acquisition.